Vanthez/digitaljs-vsc/README.md

 * `digitaljs-VSC.optimizeInYosys` – enables Yosys optimization of the synthesized circuit ('opt -full').
 This might make the circuit differ significantly from its HDL specification.
 It is disabled by default.
 * `digitaljs-VSC.simplifyDiagram` – controls activation of post-processing of Yosys output to reduce the number of components and improve the readability.
 It is enabled by default.
 * `digitaljs-VSC.layoutEngine` – changes how the circuit elements are automatically positioned after synthesis.
 Options: `"ElkJS"` (more readable, default), `"Dagre"` (legacy).
 * `digitaljs-VSC.simulationEngine` – changes how the synthesized circuit is simulated.
-Options: `"WebWorker"` (currently disabled and will not take an effect), `"Synchronous"` (default).
+Options: `"WebWorker"` (default), `"Synchronous"`.
 The synchronous engine is well tested, but slower in comparison to WebWorker.
 * `digitaljs-VSC.experimentalFsmTransform` – controls finite state machine processing in Yosys.
 This corresponds to the `'fsm'` and `'fsm -nomap'` Yosys commands.
 Options: `"Disabled"` (default), `"Enabled"`, `"AsCircuitElement"`.
 * `digitaljs-VSC.mergeMoreLogicIntoFsm` – enables usage of `'-expand'` for `fsm` within Yosys.
 Disabled by default.
 Works only if Fsm Transform option is not set to `Disabled`.